leftfield-geospatial/homonim/docs/case_studies/regression_modelling.rst

 Correction
 ----------

 A small mosaic of 4 `NGI <https://ngi.dalrrd.gov.za/index.php/what-we-do/aerial-photography-and-imagery>`_ aerial images covering the study site were corrected to surface reflectance using ``homonim`` and a Sentinel-2 reference.
-The :attr:`~homonim.enums.Model.gain_blk_offset` model and a kernel shape of 15 x 15 pixels produced the best performance.
+The *gain_blk_offset* :ref:`model <background:model>` and a :ref:`kernel shape <background:kernel shape>` of 15 x 15 pixels produced the best performance.
 AGC ground truth data for 85 plots are overlaid on the corrected mosaic below.

 .. figure:: regression_modelling-agc_map.jpg
     :align: center